Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Background and Related Work

-When a FL system operates under resource constraints, typically only $K \ll N$ clients are selected to participate in any given round of training; denote the set of clients selected in round $t$ by $\mathcal{S}^{t}$.
-In departure from FedAvg, FedProx \cite{fedprox} proposes an alternative strategy for sampling clients based on a multinomial distribution where the probability of selecting a client is proportional to the size of its local dataset; the global model is then formed as the average of the collected local models $\mathbf{\theta}^{t+1} = \frac{1}{K} \sum_{k\in \mathcal{S}^{t}} \mathbf{\theta}_{k}^{t}$.
-This sampling strategy is \emph{unbiased} since the the updated global model is on expectation equal to the one obtained by the framework with full client participation \ref{objective}.
+When an FL system operates under resource constraints, typically only $K \ll N$ clients are selected to participate in any given round of training; denote the set of clients selected in round $t$ by $\mathcal{S}^{t}$.
+In departure from FedAvg, FedProx \citep{fedprox} proposes an alternative strategy for sampling clients based on a multinomial distribution where the probability of selecting a client is proportional to the size of its local dataset; the global model is then formed as the average of the collected local models $\mathbf{\theta}^{t+1} = \frac{1}{K} \sum_{k\in \mathcal{S}^{t}} \mathbf{\theta}_{k}^{t}$.
+This sampling strategy is \emph{unbiased} since the the updated global model is on expectation equal to the one obtained by the framework with full client participation as Eq.\ref{objective}.

-AFL \cite{afl} is the first study to utilize local validation loss as a \emph{value} function for computing client sampling probabilities; Power-of-Choice \cite{powerofchoice} takes a step further to propose a greedy approach to sampling clients with the largest local loss.
+AFL \citep{afl} is the first study to utilize local validation loss as a \emph{value} function for computing client sampling probabilities; Power-of-Choice \citep{powerofchoice} takes a step further to propose a greedy approach to sampling clients with the largest local loss.
 Both of these methods require all clients to compute the local validation loss, which is often unrealistic.
-To address this problem, FedCor \cite{fedcor} models the local loss by a Gaussian Process (GP), estimates the GP parameters from experiments, and uses the GP model to predict clients' local losses without requiring them to perform validation; unfortunately, FedCor is an empirical scheme that does not come with theoretical convergence analysis/guarantees.
-In \cite{chen2020optimal}, Optimal Client Sampling scheme aiming to minimize the variance of local updates by assigning sampling probabilities proportional to the Euclidean norm of the updates is proposed.
-The follow-up study \cite{ribero2020communication} greedily selects clients with the largest norm of the local updates.
+To address this problem, FedCor \citep{fedcor} models the local loss by a Gaussian Process (GP), estimates the GP parameters from experiments, and uses the GP model to predict clients' local losses without requiring them to perform validation.
+In \citep{chen2020optimal}, Optimal Client Sampling scheme aiming to minimize the variance of local updates by assigning sampling probabilities proportional to the Euclidean norm of the updates is proposed.
+The study in \citep{ribero2020communication} models the progression of model's weights by an Ornstein-Uhlenbeck process and proposes a strategy, optimal under that assumption, for selecting clients with significant weight updates.